tbhb/typing-graph/docs/explanation/forward-references.md

 typing-graph handles these differences internally, providing a consistent API regardless of Python version.

+??? abstract "Why Python's forward reference API keeps changing"

+    The instability of Python's forward reference API reflects genuine complexity in the problem space.
+Each version has attempted to address limitations discovered in practice:

+    - **3.10-3.11**: Basic evaluation with manual cycle detection via `recursive_guard`
+    - **3.12**: Keyword-only `recursive_guard` for clearer API
+    - **3.13**: Added `type_params` to support PEP 695 scoped type parameters
+    - **3.14**: New `evaluate_forward_ref()` function designed for PEP 649's lazy evaluation

+    This evolution shows Python's type system maturing from an optional annotation layer into a core language feature.
+Libraries like typing-graph absorb this complexity so your code doesn't have to.

 ## Best practices

 ### Use deferred mode for flexibility